TirmidziAhmad/3D-Robot-Design-In-CPP/README.md

-TO run this code you must have GLUT Library  installed in your PC
+What u need :
+Code Editor for C++
+GLUT Library